Skip to main content

 You're designing a conference registration system, and one component of that is taking registration data and using it to construct conference badges that will be printed out for attendees to wear.

-Please implement the following function.
+Please implement the following function, which should create an image of a Badge.
 NOTE: you do not need to write test cases for this function, but please run it a few times in the interactions window to make sure the output looks good.

 fun print-conference-badge(name :: String, gender :: String, email :: String, nuid :: String) -> Image: